jboss-fuse/quickstarts/fabric/sap-idoclist-server-fabric/README.md

 This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP IDoc List Server Camel component.
 This component and its endpoints should be used in cases where a sending SAP system requires delivery of Intermediate Document lists to a Camel route.
 This component uses the tRFC protocol to communicate with SAP as described in the `sap-trfc-server-standalone` quick start.

 This quick start handles lists of `FLCUSTOMER_CREATEFROMDATA01` type IDoc documents from SAP to create Customer records in the Flight Data Application.
-The route of this quick start simply mocks the processing of these documents.
-The `sap-idoclist-server` endpoint at the beginning of the route consumes a list of IDoc documents from SAP and then converts them to a string message body and logs them to the console.
+The route of this quick start simply mocks the processing of these documents by logging the documents it receives.
+The `sap-idoclist-server` endpoint at the beginning of the route consumes a list of IDoc documents from SAP and its contents is placed into the message body of the exchange's message.
+The document list is then logged to the console.

 **NOTE:** This component does not guarantee that a series of IDoc lists sent through its endpoints are handled and processed in the receiving Camel route in the same order that they were sent.
 The delivery and processing order of these lists may differ on the receiving Camel route due to communication errors and resends of a document list.
 This component only guarantees that each idoc list is processed **AT-MOST-ONCE**.
 To guarantee the delivery **and** processing order of a series of IDoc lists from SAP it is incumbent upon the sending SAP system to serialize its document lists to an **outbound queue** when sending them to this component to achieve **IN-ORDER** delivery and processing guarantees.